incubyte/incubyte.github.io/content/blog/build-your-own-github-service.md

 type = ""
 +++

-Yes, you read that right!

-We can create our own remote repository service by setting up and hosting to our own server.
-It works just like popular services such as GitHub or Bitbucket, but with the **added benefit of complete control over access and hosting**.
+We can create our own remote repository service by setting up and hosting it on our own server.
+It works just like popular services such as GitHub or Bitbucket but with the **added benefit of complete control over access and hosting**.

-Imagine hosting our own remote repository on our server and giving access only to specific members of team.

-Isn’t that interesting?
-Well, it’s absolutely possible, and I’m going to walk you through it.

-We all know how easy it is to create a local git repository with a simple command.
-Similarly, creating a remote repository is just as easy—though it uses a different command.

-let’s first tweak our terminology a bit.
-The remote repository is often referred to as a **bare repository**.
+The remote repository is often referred as a **bare repository**.

-Now You might be thinking🤔, What exactly is a bare git repository?
-How is it different from a local repository?
-And can we use the same git commands (like pushing and pulling changes) to interact with it?
+So, what exactly is a bare repository?
+How does it differ from a local one?
+Can we use the same Git commands to interact with it?

-Let’s clear that up by looking at the **key differences between Local and Bare Repository**.
+Let’s first explore the **key differences between local and bare repository**.

 <br>